yanatan16/nanoajax/README.md

 Weighs in at 403 bytes gzipped, 613 bytes minified.
 It is very basic, but cross-browser compatible

+_NOTE_: The `POST` api has changed in version v0.2.1, see second example below for details.

 ## Releases

 The latest release (v0.2.1) includes custom header support but is larger than the previous release, v0.1.1.